 However, if the bank from which have taken a personal loan and credit card provider are same, they may ask you to pay off the credit card debt as well.
 Otherwise, a police complaint may be registered by the bank to you.

 In case the police complaint is not registered in the above-mentioned cases, you don’t have to worry about anything.
 No one is going to stop you from leaving Saudi Arabia.

 The immigration officer has nothing to do with the unpaid amount of loan or credit card debt.
-But keep in mind, if you are unable to make timely payment of credit card bills, you will be banned from getting a credit card from all over the world.
+But keep in mind, if you are unable to make timely payment of credit card bills and Visa or MasterCard bans you, you will be banned from getting a credit card from all over the world.